 A variety of crime prevention educational programs are provided to the University community throughout the year.
 Topics include personal safety, date rape, police services, crime prevention tips, and Rape Aggression Defense System (R.A.D.).
 Programs are accompanied by informational bulletins, posters, crime prevention books, and pamphlets that are posted around the University to promote campus crime prevention.
 Most information is targeted for a specific area or time frame, such as crime prevention tips for resident students, protecting employee property, and working in open areas where non-employees have accessibility.
 Upon request, the director of public safety or designee will provide crime prevention recommendations and input to any requesting University group.
 For more information about campus safety, University security policies or crime prevention services, call the UMBPF at 6-6882 (410-706-6882).
 By being aware that crime does occur on campus, members of the University community can take positive measures to prevent crime.
-Such positive measures include locking doors, keeping valuables in a safe place, avoiding walking in areas that look unsafe or are not well lighted, using the campus escort service, and being alert to surroundings.
+Such positive measures include locking doors, keeping valuables in a safe place, avoiding walking in areas that look unsafe or are not well-lighted, using the police escort service, and being alert to surroundings.

-Upon request, the University's Office of Accountability and Compliance will also conduct presentations to faculty and staff members to educate them on Title IX and how it applies to UMB, reporting sexual misconduct, and ways they can prevent it.
-Lastly, all UMB faculty and staff members are required to complete an online Title IX training program.
+All UMB faculty and staff members are required to complete an online Title IX awareness training program each academic year.
 The purposes of this mandatory online training are to help employees recognize examples of sexual discrimination in higher educational settings, learn practical strategies for responding to sexual misconduct, and to model appropriate behavior according to UMB policy.

-Additionally, the Office of Accountability and Compliance requires training of all UMB students.
+Additionally, the Office of Accountability and Compliance Education and Equal Access Team implements online training for all UMB students each academic year.
 The training includes an overview of Title IX legislation, as well as UMB's obligations and students' rights under the law.
 The training also discusses UMB's policies and procedures related to sex-based discrimination, including sexual harassment and sexual violence, as well as how to report an incident.
-Lastly, the training includes information on alcohol awareness, bystander intervention, how to recognize problem behaviors, and about the on and off campus resources for those who experience any form of sex-based discrimination.
+Lastly, the training includes information on alcohol awareness, bystander intervention, how to recognize problem behaviors, and about the on- and off-campus resources for those who experience any form of sex-based discrimination.